Jimmy99/bucket/README.md

 ## Distributed Token Bucket with Redis and Golang

-Token-buckets are useful algorithms for things like rate-limiting and network congestion control.
-Normally token-buckets are implemented in-memory which is helpful for high performance applications.
+The token bucket algorithm is useful for things like rate-limiting and network congestion control.

+Normally token buckets are implemented in-memory which is helpful for high performance applications.
 But what happens if you need rate limiting across a distributed system?

-This library attempts to solve this problem by utilizing Redis as the token broker powering the token bucket.
-Redis is particularly good at this because of it's relatively high level of performance and concurrency control via only operating on a single thread.
+This library attempts to solve said problem by utilizing Redis as the token broker powering the token bucket.
+Redis is particularly good at this because of it's relatively high level of performance and concurrency control via its single-threaded runtime.

 ## Install